Everything You Should Know About Slade, KY: The Gateway to the World-Renowned Red River Gorge

 Even if you’ve never climbed before, don’t leave the Gorge without giving it a shot!
 Torrent Falls Climbing Adventure offers guided rock climbing and rappelling, no experience necessary.
 Kentucky Rock and Adventure Guides also offers guided rock climbing as well as classes where you’ll learn climbing basics like knot-tying, belaying, and equipment use.

+For the best panoramas of the Red River Gorge, hike the Auxier Ridge Trail.
 The Gorge is a hiker’s paradise, with steep trails leading through an ethereal forest towards waterfalls and ancient sandstone arches.
 Hike and camp out on the 319-mile Sheltowee Trace National Recreation Trail for a full wilderness experience or try the Gray’s Arch loop for a shorter hike with forest scenery.

 For the best panoramas of the Red River Gorge, hike the 4.2-mile Auxier Ridge Trail, where you’ll meander along a sandstone ridge with the forested hills rolling out below you.
 As you hike, look west (left) to the next ridge and see one of the double arches peeking out between the trees.
 At the end of Auxier Ridge, you’ll be greeted by Courthouse Rock and Haystack Rock, rising like giant sandstone monoliths from the lush forest.